mmistakes/so-simple-theme/events/stancon2019Cambridge/index.md

 <h3> Scholarships</h3>
- Please make your request [here](https://forms.gle/wgT5uiDsDFb8mhFBA) by the May 1, 2019 deadline</li>
+ Please make your request [here](https://forms.gle/wgT5uiDsDFb8mhFBA) by the May 1, 2019 deadline.

 <h3>Registration</h3>
-Registration is [here](https://docs.google.com/forms/d/e/1FAIpQLSdQXVS0wAyBI4GuXyC3iUyKeJDUKiRcdsoZeTvPP8av5USj1A/viewform?usp=sf_link) Pricing is 100 GDP for Students, 275 GDP for Junior Academics/Startups and 350 GDP for Senior Academics/Industry.
+Registration is [here](https://docs.google.com/forms/d/e/1FAIpQLSdQXVS0wAyBI4GuXyC3iUyKeJDUKiRcdsoZeTvPP8av5USj1A/viewform?usp=sf_link) Pricing is £100 for Students, £275 for Junior Academics/Startups and £350 for Senior Academics/Industry.
 Prices go up 50% May 15, 2019.

 <h3>Lodging</h3>
 We have several options: